FernRP/FernRPExample/README.md

-# Unity NPR Render Library
+# Unity Fern Toon Render
-NPR rendering Library for mobile, include character rendering, scene rendering, etc.
+NPR rendering Library for mobile, include character, scene, etc.

-Sorry I'm very busy and slow to update...

 ## Render Example
 There are some simple scenes, I am busy with the implementation of the function, and no time for art creation.